fouwels/strip-py/readme.md

-Accepts a POST to '/' with a binary image file key'd as 'image'.
-Should work with any common format.
+Takes a POST to '/' with the file key'd as 'image'.
+Accepts most formats.

 Decodes and converts to RGBA, then returns base64 encoded as a png.

-##Testing
+##Running

 ~~Read the .ps1 in /test/, or dot source it and pipe to-~~

-Execute the .ps1 and check out.png .
+Execute the .ps1 and check out.png.

-If you have a way of writing __bytes__ natively in powershell please let me know, currently sources [io.file] to do it properly.
+If you have a way of writing __bytes__ natively in powershell let me know, but currently sources [io.file] to do it properly.

 Base64 decode in powershell
 ````